Societal Marketing Concept – 3 Pillars, Features, Examples, and Pros/Cons

 Profits are like the fuel that keeps the business engine running.
 However, the Societal Marketing Concept introduces a unique twist.
 It suggests that profits should be earned responsibly – a win-win scenario.

-Instead of just chasing profits without a second thought, businesses consider how they can generate income while also contributing positively to society.
 It’s like finding a treasure chest and ensuring that its rewards benefit everyone, not just the one who found it.
 Responsible profits are a result of aligning business goals with societal well-being.

 Examples of Societal Marketing Concept